Danieldotcomcoder/Math-magicians/README.md

 ## Math magicians
  Website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:
+It is a Single Page App that allows users to use a normal calculator.

-* Make simple calculations.

 ## Built With
 ### Major languages
 - React
 - CSS
 - Javascript
 ### Technologies used
 - Github
 - Gitflow